 Dr Jonathan Dean

-I specialise in four main inter-related areas: gender and politics, contemporary political theory, left-wing and radical politics, and politics and popular culture.
-All my scholarship and teaching is underpinned by a broad understanding of politics, faithful to the feminist insight that the “personal is political”, and sensitive to the crucial role that gender, race and popular culture play in shaping political practices and identities.
+I specialise in the theory and practice of left politics, broadly conceived.
+I have an academic background in gender studies and feminist theory, as well as Post-Marxist political theory (including Essex School discourse theory and Birmingham School cultural studies).
+My scholarship and teaching is underpinned by a broad understanding of politics, faithful to the feminist insight that the “personal is political”, and alert to the crucial role that gender, race and popular culture play in shaping political practices and identities.

 I came to Leeds in 2010, having previously held posts at the London School of Economics (Gender Institute) and the University of Essex (where I completed my PhD in 2007).